GenieFramework/Genie.jl/README.md

             value
           end
 end
 end
 ```

-### Validation
+### Validations
 ...

 ### Authorization
 ...

 ## Views
-Genie's goal for version 1 is to become a strong alternative for building RESTful APIs and backing SPAs.
-Thus it provides a simple but powerful and flexible JSON builder.
+Genie's goal for v1.0 is to be a strong alternative for building RESTful APIs and for serving SPA backends.
+It tries to make it simpler to build complex JSON views by providing a straightforward but powerful and flexible JSON builder.

 Support for rendering HTML views is provided via the `Mustache.jl` package.
 This is designed mostly to assist with serving simple UIs, like for example the ones that are part of the OAuth process.

-Asset management should be provided by the JavaScript framework employed by the SPA or by a stand-alone JavaScript build tool, such as Brunch (http://brunch.io) or Grunt (http://gruntjs.com).
+If necessary, asset management should be provided by the JavaScript framework employed by the SPA or by a stand-alone JavaScript build tool, such as Brunch (http://brunch.io) or Grunt (http://gruntjs.com).

 The views rendering functionality is provided by the `Renderer` module.